Developmental Psychology Research Group

 Donna Berry (emotion and autism).

 We offer a thriving and dynamic environment for both research and teaching excellence.
 We are proud of our high profile research activity, our external impact, and our strong portfolio of courses.
-We offer a portfolio of MSc Psychology courses in Child Development, Cognitive Psychology, Psychology of Health and Wellbeing and Applied Social and Political Psychology, which integrate well with our research themes.
+We offer a portfolio of MSc Psychology courses in Child Development, Cognition and Cognitive Neuroscience and Applied Social and Political Psychology, which integrate well with our research themes.